Top 10 Safest Cities in Massachusetts for 2025

 Which Massachusetts cities boast some of the lowest crime rates?
 You’ll find a selection of 10 of the safest cities, along with their relative statistics per 1,000 residents, below.
 Each city’s ranking depends on its total crime rate from greatest to least.

-3. ScituateScituate’s population of 20,046 residents will likely report 15 violent crimes vs. 34 property crimes per year.
+6. ScituateScituate’s population of 20,046 residents will likely report 13 violent crimes vs. 44 property crimes per year.
+The city is safer than 82 percent of U.S. cities.

-4. DuxburyWith a population of 16,780, Duxbury’s crime statistics show only 10 violent crimes and 35 property crimes annually.
+9. DuxburyWith a population of 16,780, Duxbury’s crime statistics show only 14 violent crimes and 37 property crimes annually.
+The city is safer than 81 percent of U.S. cities.

 Although Massachusetts boasts some of the safest cities and lowest crime rates, property crimes far exceed most violent crimes.
 If you’ve avoided installing business or residential security solutions because of your area’s safety, reconsider that approach.